bgkillas/kalc/README.md

 --sci toggles scientific notation
 --base=[num] sets the number base (2,8,16)
---ticks=[num] sets amount of ticks, -2 will be auto, -1 will be at every whole number, 0 will be none --onaxis toggles showing the ticks on the x/y/z axis --prompt toggles the prompt
+--ticks=[num] sets amount of ticks, -2 will be auto, -1 will be at every whole number, 0 will be none --onaxis toggles showing the ticks on the x/y/z axis on by default for 2d, off by default for 3d --prompt toggles the prompt
 --color toggles color output, toggled by default when running from arguments --comma toggles comma seperation